HelgeG/idontime-bot/README.md

 The script requires a ruby installation (written using Ruby 2.7.2).

-The dependencies can be installed with help of the [bundler gem](https://bundler.io/) (`gem install bundler`), and then using the commnad `bundle install` in the project directory.
+The dependencies can be installed with help of the [bundler gem](https://bundler.io/) (`gem install bundler`), and then using the command `bundle install` in the project directory.

 If the macOS gatekeeper doesn't want to launch the chrome webdriver, the following command can be used to circumvent the problem: